Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAnd also the Bristol Shanty Crew were down at Brixham at the Pirate Festival.

-Speaker AYeah, Yeah, I heard that was really good.
+Speaker AYeah, yeah, I heard that was really good.

 Speaker ABut it wasn't that.